-- Not Acceptable: bare midriffs; baggy styles; spaghetti straps; athletic style shorts; tank tops; leggings, yoga pants; inappropriate slogans, images, or logo tee shirts. - Shorts, skirts, and dresses to be no shorter than 2 inches from the top of the knee. - No ripped or torn clothing. - No sandals or sling type shoes, or flip flops.
+- Not Acceptable: bare midriffs; baggy styles; spaghetti straps; athletic style shorts; tank tops; leggings, yoga pants; inappropriate slogans, images, or logo tee shirts. - Shorts, skirts, and dresses to be no shorter than 2 inches from the top of the knee. - No ripped or torn clothing. • No sandals, sling type shoes, open toed, wedges, flip flops, or crocs.
 All shoes must have a back strap.